 - Binder Size – standard 11.5” x 10.5” or mini 9.5” x 7”

 - Page protectors and divider pages sized just right for either size

 - Binder Widths: .5”, 1” and 1.5” inch spines

 - Ring style – clear or metal

 A UniKeep mini-binder shown with crafting supplies stored securely inside.

 Purchase UniKeep page protectors

-Color-coded sheet protectors take your organization up another notch with easy to see colored edges.
+Color-coded sheet protectors take your organization up to another notch with easy-to-see colored edges.

 Tabbed dividers are great for easy categorization of your collectibles.
 Use them to separate the different categories of embellishments you’re organizing.

 Trading card pages: Although they’re made to store and protect trading cards, they’re also just right for scrapbooking brads, buttons, and stickers.
 Small paper and foam cut-outs fit in these pockets, too.